-While there are many voluntary frameworks on ESG disclosures, we've decided (for now) only to respond through Carbon Disclosure Project (CDP) to meet the requirements of our 100% renewable energy commitment.
-This has got us to where we are today, but we know as we look to the future, we'll need to scale up use of reporting frameworks like Taskforce for Climate-related Disclosure (TCFD).
+While there are many voluntary frameworks on ESG disclosures, we've decided (for now) only to respond through Carbon Disclosure (CPD) to meet the requirements of our 100% renewable energy commitment and have included a Sustainability Accounting Standards Board (SASB) index in our annual report.
+This has got us to where we are today, but we know as we look to the future, we'll need to scale up use of reporting frameworks like Taskforce for Climaterelated Disclosure (TCFD).